 Botswana is famously tagged as the gem of Africa, and it’s not because of its natural beauty but because it’s the largest producer of diamonds in the world in terms of value.
 It produces about 18% of the world’s diamond production.

-Diamonds are really important for Botswana’s economy, counting for about half the revenue of the government.
+Diamonds are vital for Botswana’s economy, accounting for about half the government’s revenue.
 But more importantly, diamonds are financing the future of Botswana, as its revenues enable every child in Botswana to receive a free education until they reach 13 years old.

 #7 Political stability